cynrio/JavaAssignmentSolved/readme.md

 # Instructions about codebase

+All the implementation is done using Java 17 with MacOS.
 Package `com.maybank` contains the Java files as per the given questions list.
 Implementation described bellow.

 ## Question 1: `ArrArgs`
 Code is refactored and optimized.